rubankumar6252/UsersInformation_Task/README.md

 |-- README.md

 ### Introduction
-The UsersInformation React component fetches user information from the https://reqres.in/api/users?page=1.in API and displays it in a tabular format.
+The UsersInformation React component fetches user information from the https://reqres.in/api/users?page=1. in API and displays it in a tabular format.
 It also includes pagination controls to navigate through the data.

 Features: